You see people making big changes in their life and wonder if you can change your life in less than a year.

 I learned I needed to be a writer.

-I grew more confident than I had been in a long time.
+My confidence grew more than it had in a long time.

 I realized this would take work and a maniacal focus.